eugen-eugen/puzzle/docs/GAME_SPECIFICATION.md

 ##### Highlight Behavior
 - When all criteria (1.1–1.5) are satisfied for a candidate, that stationary piece (or group) enters a "candidate" highlight state (green outline/glow).
+- **Multi-Highlight System**: All stationary pieces that any border piece of the dragged group can connect to are highlighted simultaneously, not just the best match.
+This provides comprehensive visual feedback about all potential connection points.
 - If criteria partially satisfied (e.g., corner proximity true but distance match failing) nothing is highlighted—no multi-tier near/ready states in this revised logic.
-- Highlight persists only while the drag continues and criteria remain satisfied.
+- Highlight persists only while the drag continues and criteria remain satisfied for each highlighted piece.

 ##### Connection on Release
 1. User releases mouse/touch ending the drag.